mailtoharshit/awesome-salesforce/README.md

 * [Analytics-Cloud-Dataset-Utils](https://github.com/forcedotcom/Analytics-Cloud-Dataset-Utils)- Utility to load external data into Analytics Cloud datasets, and transform existing datasets.

 * [Workbench](https://github.com/ryanbrainard/forceworkbench)- Workbench is a powerful, web-based suite of tools designed for administrators and developers to interact with Salesforce.com organizations via the Force.com APIs.

+* [CassaCloud](http://cassacloud.com/nice-salesforce-debug/)- Nice salesforce debug helps you to understand logs from Salesforce developer console.
+For example if you have Map of map with lists, it is hard to find value where it exactly is.

 ### Open Source Projects Repositories from Salesforce